ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

+calc_output(list_files, net, \**optional), return(net_label, features, features_key, features_freq, rectangles, regions, spectros, list_files2)

+Calculates the features and other output for a list of files and a SOM.
+If the optional argument 'full' is True all files in the Audio_data folder are analysed.
+With the optional argument 'Audio_data' an alternate pathway can be specified.

+---

+rearrange_output(net_label, features, features_key, features_freq, rectangles, regions, spectros, list_files2, net, \**optional), return(full_region, full_rectangle, full_spectro, full_name)

+Rearranges the output to group per neuron for the plot function.
+Optional arguments are 'dim1' and 'dim2' for the SOM (if not given the standard values are read from set_parameters).

+---

+calc_matching(full_name, \**optional), return(M)

+Calculates the number of matches per neuron.
+(Optional arguments: dim1, dim2)

+---

+plot_region_neuron(full_region, full_rectangle, full_spectro, full_name, dim1, dim2, point, \**optional), return()

+Plots a datapoint matching with a specific neuron.
+Neuron is specified with dim1 and dim2 and the datapoint with 'point'.
+Points are ordered from smallest distance to largest (so point 0 is the closest point).

+---

+calc_context_spec(spectros, k, temp_key, \**optional), return(context_spec, extra_time)

+Expands the spectrogram window for plot_region_neuron.
+The paramters used are: spect_window (size of a window), spect_overlap_window (overlap between windows) and context_window (extra windows added on either side).
+Returns context_spec (new windows) and extra_time (time added in total, needed to label x axis).

+---

+calc_maxc(full_names, \**optional), return(max_c)

+Calculates the maximum amount of matches.
+Needed to set a limit on the interactive plot slider.

+---

 create_template(file_name, timestep, region_num, bat_name, \**optional), return()

 Creates a template (array, image and rectangle).
 The name of the file must be given, along with the timestep and the region number.
 The code name (eser, ppip, pnat,...) must be given.
 If this bat doesn't exist yet, folders are created.
 The optional argument 'Templates' can be given to specify an alternate path to the templates folders.
+Hash numbers for the image and array are printed out.

 ---

+read_templates(\**optional), return(regions, rectangles)

+Reads in the templates from the correct folder.
+If the folder is somewhere else, this can be specified with the optional 'Templates' argument.

+---

 make_folders(path), return()

-Checks whether necessary folders exist and creates new ones if need be.
+Checks whether necessary folders exist for templates and creates new ones if need be.

 ---

-loading_init(\**optional), return(freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, list_bats, colors_bat, num_bats, num_total, regions_temp, rectangles_temp)

-Loads a bunch of parameters.
+import_map(map_name, \**optional), return(net, raw_data)

+Imports a map.
+Maps are stored as 'map_name'.npy and 'map_name'\_data.npy.
+Raw_data can be used to visualise the map on the data that was used.

+---

+fit_SOM(list_files, \**optional), return(net, raw_data)

+Fit a self-organising map.
+Optional arguments: full, dim1, dim2, n_iter (number of iterations), init_learning_rate, normalise_data, normalise_by_column (normalise data per column).

+---

+SOM(raw_data, network_dim, n_iter, init_learning_rate, normalise_data, normalise_by_column, \**optional), return(net)

+Subcode called in fit_som.
+Optional argument 'export'=name can be used to save the map.

+---

+find_bmu, decay_radius, decay_learning_rate, calculate_influence

+Subcodes needed to run SOM.

+---

+calc_Umat(net), return(U)

+Calculates the U-matrix (distance from each neuron to nearest neuron).

+---

+calc_BMU_scores(data, net), return(score_BMU)

+Calculates the distance to the nearest neuron for each datapoint.

+---

+calc_net_features(net, \**optional), return(net_features)

+Transforms the network to a more suitable form.

+---

+calc_dist_matrix2(net_features, axis, \**optional), return(D)

+Calculate distances within a matrix.
+If axis=1 distance per column, if axis=0 distance per row.
+The optional argument 'raw_data' can be used to add datapoints to the net_features.

+---

+cor_plot(features, index, \**optional), return(correlation)

+Calculates the correlation between different features.
+Index is a 2-tuple with the start and stop index.
+'Export' can be used to save the plot.

+---

+plot_U(net, \**optional), return()

+Calculates and plots the U-matrix.
+'Export' can be used to save the plot.

+---

+heatmap_neurons(M, \**optional), return()

+Shows a heatmap of the neurons (number of matches per neuron).

+---

+calc_FI_matrix(spectros), return(FI_matrix)

+Transforms a spectrogram into an intensity-frequency matrix.